Contract Statute of Limitations California: Rules Explained

 California courts permit parties in a contract to add a provision in the contract which reduces the state's prescribed time limit for statutes of limitations.
 The terms of a contract which shortens a statute of limitations are valid if it allows enough time to pursue legal redress.

-If you need help with statutes of limitations on contracts, you can post your legal need on UpCounsel's marketplace.
+If you need help with contract statute of limitations california, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.